svylabs/stablebase/README.md

 3. 110% collateral requirement
 4. No governance
 5. Immutable
-6. Only native asset(ETH) supported.
+6. Only native asset(ETH) is supported.
 7. Market determined **Pay As You Go** model to protect from redemptions.
 8. Bootstrap mode: No redemptions during bootstrap phase(Until 5 million DFID borrowed)
 9. The Protocol issues DFIRE tokens to Stability Pool contributors for 1 year.